RankMerging: A supervised learning-to-rank framework to predict links in large social network: Experiments

 \paragraph{Feature selection.}

 We evaluate the influence of the structural metrics in Table~\ref{tab:rankings}.
 A comprehensive study of the matter would be long and repetitive considering all possible combinations of rankings, and we restrict ourselves to a few examples.
 An important result to notice here is that the addition of a ranking does not decrease the quality of the merging process -- except for small fluctuations.
 So ideally, a user may add any ranking to his own implementation of the method, whatever the source of information is, it should improve -- or at least not worsen -- the prediction.
+This statement in consistent with the experimental observations that we have made on all the datasets presented here.
 Note that the design of the method is supposed to favour this behaviour: if a ranking brings too little information to the aggregation process, then it should be ignored during the learning process.
-The problem of feature selection is critical for the link prediction problem, for instance consensus methods performances drop dramatically with a poor feature choice, so these experimental observations are encouraging for future uses of \textit{RankMerging}.
+The issue of feature selection is critical for the link prediction problem, for instance consensus methods performances drop dramatically with a poor feature choice, so these experimental observations are encouraging for future usages of \textit{RankMerging}.

 \paragraph{Parameter g.}